Golf professionals working at facilities in Canada must give up their amateur status. Visit the Golf Canada website for more information.

 - Size of the occupation

-In Alberta, the F154: Program Leaders and Instructors in Recreation and Sport occupational group is expected to have a below-average annual growth of 1.5% from 2016 to 2020.
-In addition to job openings created by employment turnover, 179 new positions are forecasted to be created within this occupational group each year.
+In Alberta, the 5254: Program leaders and instructors in recreation, sport and fitness occupational group is expected to have an average annual growth of 1.9% from 2019 to 2023.
+In addition to job openings created by employment turnover, 270 new positions are forecasted to be created within this occupational group each year.

 Employment turnover is expected to increase as members of the baby boom generation retire over the next few years.